Locality Optimized Unstructured Mesh Algorithms on GPUs: Introduction

-In our case we used some restrictions for the applications, but out work is general enough that we are able to represent most applications in a way that doesn't violate our restrictions.
-The first is that there is no data access through multiple mappings.
-This means every data that we access is either accessed directly with the index of the set we iterate on or it is accessed with an index from one of to-sets of the accessible mappings get with using the index of the current element.
-This restriction does not exclude applications using nested indirections, since we can create a mapping that contains the indexes that we access through multiple mapping.
-The second restriction is that the result of the operations on the sets are independent from the order of processing the elements of the sets.
-This restriction is necessary to ensure that we can parallelise the operations, because there is no guarantee for execution order in the parallelised versions.
+Some restrictions that apply is also worth noting here.
+The first is the use of only a single level of mappings.
+This means that every piece of data that is accessed during an iteration over a set is either defined directly on that set, or is accessed through at most one level of indirection.
+However, this restriction does not exclude applications using nested indirections, since a mapping table can be created to contain the indexes that we access through multiple mappings.
+The second restriction is that the result of the operations on the sets are independent from the order of processing the elements of the sets (within machine precision).
+This restriction enables to exploit the maximum opportunities for parallelization given that the accuracy of the algorithms do not depend on the order of execution.
+Finally, only mappings with a fixed number of connections (or arity) are considered; such as edges to vertices (where the degree is always 2), unlike for a vertices to vertices mapping, where this will vary.
+The natural formalization of most FEM and FV algorithm uses mappings with fixed number of connections.

+In spite of the above restrictions, the contributions of the research detailed in this paper is sufficiently general to be applicable to applications that has a computational steps described as an iteration on a set, accessing data on the set and indirectly via a mapping (with a fixed arity).
+Examples include assembly, certain types of linear algebra algorithms, flux computations, etc.

-\subsection{Related work}
+\subsection{Related Work}